 I am going to take a stab in the dark and guess that you are tired, your nerves are frayed and when you look around it feels like darkness and despair are all around.
 It is hard not to feel all those feelings when we (not just Americans) look at our world, look at the pain and suffering and wonder why the hell we are even getting up in the morning.

-There are no quick fixes to climate change, to racism, to anti-immigration, to xenophobia, to discrimination and inequality, to treaties being broken, to overwhelming debt, poverty and lack of affordable housing for the most vulnerable.
+There are no quick fixes to climate change, to racism, to anti-immigration, to xenophobia, to discrimination and inequality, to treaties being broken, to overwhelming debt, poverty, and lack of affordable housing for the most vulnerable.
 But there are the slow and steady, not giving up, not staying silent, unglamorous and often dangerous to yourself fixes.
-These earth moving fixes are so slow that the ones trying to survive in the middle of it, need relief.
-I don't know what relief could look like in a system that the wheels of justice move slower than anything has a right to move.
+These earthmoving fixes are so slow that the ones trying to survive in the middle of it, need relief.
+I don't know what relief could look like in systems where the wheels of justice move slower than anything has a right to move.

 "Until we are all free, we are none of us free" Emma Lazarus

-When I am in this kind of despair, I am grateful for the words of Mr. Rogers mother.
+When I am in this kind of despair, I am grateful for the words of Mr. Rogers's mother.
 "Look for the helpers.
 You will always find people who are helping."

 I know this is so simple and so much of what we face is complicated, but it sustains me and gives me that glimmer of hope when I see people responding.